-Any data subject can contact our data protection officer directly at any time with any questions or suggestions regarding data protection.
+Any data subject may contact our data protection officer directly at any time with any questions or suggestions regarding data protection.

-The person concerned can prevent the setting of cookies by our website at any time by means of a corresponding setting in the Internet browser used and thus permanently object to the setting of cookies.
-Furthermore, cookies that have already been set can be deleted at any time via an Internet browser or other software programs.
+The person concerned can prevent the setting of cookies by our website at any time by means of a corresponding setting in the internet browser used and thus permanently object to the setting of cookies.
+Furthermore, cookies that have already been set can be deleted at any time via an internet browser or other software programs.
 This is possible in all common internet browsers.
-If the person concerned deactivates the setting of cookies in the Internet browser used, not all functions of our website may be fully usable.
+If the person concerned deactivates the setting of cookies in the internet browser in use, not all functions of our website may be fully usable.

 4.1 Use of technically unnecessary cookies